mhlangalab/stampede/README.md

 ### Using pip

+Notes:

-Please note: the Pypi package name different.
-After installing the `stampede-sc` package, it can be imported as `stampede`
+* the Pypi package name is `stampede-sc`.
+After installation, the package is imported as `stampede`.
+* the Pypi installation requires HDF5.

 ```bash
 pip install stampede-sc